Illyrians: Archaeogenetics

 Aneli et al. 2022 based on samples from EIA Dalmatia argue that the Early Iron Age Illyrians made "part of the same Mediterranean continuum" with the "autochthonous [...]
 Roman Republicans" and had high affinity with Daunians, part of Iapygians in Apulia, southeastern Italy.
 Iron Age male samples from Daunian sites have yielded J-M241>J-L283+, R-M269>Z2103+ and I-M223 lineages.
 Three Bronze Age males which carry J-L283 have been found in the Late Bronze Age Nuragic civilization of Sardinia.
 This late find in Sardinia in comparison to western Balkan samples suggests a dispersal from the western Balkans towards this region, perhaps via an intermediary group in the Italian peninsula.

+Genetic continuity with modern Albanians

+In 2026, an archaeogenetic study by Davranoglou et al. investigated the relationship between modern Albanians and ancient populations of the western Balkans, including Iron Age populations traditionally associated with the Illyrians.
+The authors found that present-day Albanians derive a substantial proportion of their ancestry from pre-Roman and Roman-era populations of the western and central Balkans, and that Medieval individuals from Albania show strong genetic continuity with modern Albanian populations.
+The study places the ancestors of modern Albanians within the same broader West Balkan genetic continuum in which Illyrian-associated populations existed.
+The study identified continuity of several paternal lineages found among modern Albanians and ancient western Balkan populations – including J2b-L283, R1b-BY611, R1b-PF7562, I-M223, and E-V13 – some of which have ancient representatives in regions associated with Illyrian groups.
+The authors conclude that the genetic history of Albanians is consistent with substantial continuity from ancient Balkan populations, including those historically described as Illyrians.